Kendall Jenner Addresses Pesky Plastic Surgery Rumors: See Who She Blames

 “I didn’t even address it at the time.
 Because if I address it, people are going to be like, ‘Oh, so she’s defending herself – she must be guilty.
 As a model, why would I have my face reconstructed?
 It doesn’t even make sense.”

-Kendall reminded her fans that sometimes rumors can hurt and the Kardashian-Jenner clan are human beings too.
+Kendall reminded her fans that sometimes rumors could hurt and the Kardashian-Jenner clan are human beings too.

 “It’s crazy because sometimes I feel like people just want me to lose,” she continued.
 “I found this Instagram page devoted to Kardashian bashing and it has a lot of followers.
 I just felt sad for whoever’s behind it – who has the time?
 People forget that they’re talking about real people who have real feelings and actually live their everyday lives (for the most part) just like everyone else.”